CAPSELOCKE/CAPSELOCKE/README.md

       "next": "/1.json"
     }

+2. `init.js` - seed the Webtask storage with the first tweet

+The script expects a seed tweet at `./tweets/0.json`.

+The script requires some environment variables to be set:

+* `WEBTASK_API_TOKEN` - valid Webtask authentication
+* `WEBTASK_USERNAME` - the slug of your Webtask account e.g. `wt-your-email-0`
+* `WEBTASK_NAME` - the name of the webtask you are setting storage for

+Run using:

+  node init.js

-2. `index.js` - tweet from a queue and line up the next tweet
+3. `index.js` - tweet from a queue and line up the next tweet

 This script is designed to be run on webtask.io as it uses local storage on that platform.